byuoitav/central-event-system/readme.md

 Ingesters provide a websocket endpoint to insert events into the central event system.
 Outside services connect to the ingesters, and send v2 events up the webscoket.
 The websocket is persisted for a set period of time after an event is sent, after the period of time elapses without being used, the socket is closed.

 The ingester then adds the tag to the event, and forwards it to a hub.
 Connections to ingesters can be round robined.
+An ingester is essentially a special case 'write only' spoke.

 ### Dispatchers

 Dispatchers accept events from the hub and forward it to outside systems - the current use case for these are to send events that originate in the cloud to systems in room.
+A dispatcher is a special case 'read only' spoke.

 ### Spoke